-- Service user must be assessed by a doctor as being medically stable
+- The service user must be assessed by a doctor as being medically stable

-- Service user and/or primary carer accept the service
+- The service user and/or primary carer accept the service.

-- Service user would otherwise have to be admitted to hospital, nursing or residential home
+- When the service user would otherwise have to be admitted to hospital, nursing or residential home.

-- Carer crisis which requires rapid support short-term
+- When a Carer needs unplanned and rapid support short-term

 - Respite Care is a service that offers carers a break from the ongoing responsibility of caring for an ill, frail or disabled adult who is being looked after at home.
 This can be a planned break for a carer or can be arranged as a result of an emergency situation.

 - Requests for respite care can be accepted from various sources, including:

 - If a referral has been accepted, a full assessment of a person's care needs will be undertaken by a health and social care professional.
 There is respite provision at the following settings, subject to availability and individual care needs: